-Independent contractors allow your business to tap into in-demand skill sets, gain specialized expertise, provide an external perspective, and support work needs all while keeping your employees focused on your core business.
+Independent contractors provide in-demand skill sets, specialized expertise, and a valuable external perspective, all while allowing you to keep existing employees focused on your core business.
 But what does it cost to engage independent contractors and how do you plan this category spend?

 When preparing your budget for independent contractors, you will need to do so within the overall scope of your project cost.
 Keep in mind that your project rate may contain a variety of costs and resources such as a managed service fee, materials, licenses, and expenses, in addition to the rate of the independent contractor.

 Because of all the factors and parameters, it can be difficult to benchmark or categorize the labor costs of a project into a rate card.
-Engaging independent contractors does not always fit into a compartmentalized service spend, as each project or service has unique variables.
+Independent contractors do not always fit into a compartmentalized service spend, as each project or work stream has unique variables.
 Those variables are—in many cases—why you are engaging an independent contractor with a specific expertise, ability, or experience in the first place.

 While creating a budget is critical, it is equally important not to minimize the intangible value that an independent contractor brings to the project.

-As part of the engagement process, the independent contractor will typically provide a Statement of Work (SOW) that will identify tangible value points such as certifications, accomplishments, and experience levels that support their proposed project cost.
-It will be up to the hiring manager to justify the value identified in the consultant’s SOW document to make the final decision.
+As part of the engagement process, the independent contractor will typically provide a statement of work that will identify tangible value points such as certifications, accomplishments, and experience levels that support their proposed project cost.
+It will be up to the hiring manager to justify the value of the independent consultant to make the final decision.

-Ideally, you will want to identify independent contractors who are the best fit for your project, and then have that person justify their rate within their SOW.
+Ideally, you will want to identify independent contractors who are the best fit for your project, and then have that person justify their rate within their statement of work.
 A consultant should be able to articulate the value of their services to you.
 This is a common and preferred process for many clients.

 If your business plans on regularly engaging independent contractors, be sure to have a way of memorializing these project costs as well as the consultants themselves.
 Re-engagement, as well as sharing consultants across departments, can make a big difference in both quality and time to productivity.
 Building a curated group of known independent talent can be just as valuable as having a strong staff of regular employees.

-To learn more about independent contractor engagement or creating your own Preferred Talent Network, contact us today.
+To learn more about independent contractor engagement or our proprietary online consultant marketplace, MBO Connect®, contact us today.